 Port scanners have become a go to tool for network admins to scan, monitor, and secure their IT infrastructure, by tracking their TCP and UDP ports.
 With ports being the enablers of network communication, it is important that you keep track of how and by who our port are being utilized.
 This not only helps you understand port utilization, but also enables you to secure your network from unauthorized access, and enhances capacity planning.

-An effective port scanner tool enables full fledged network port scanning to detect open ports in your network and identify the services running on them such as the file transfer protocol (FTP) and hypertext transfer protocol (HTTP).
+An effective port scanner tool enables full-fledged network scanning to detect open ports in your network and identify the services running on them such as the file transfer protocol (FTP) and hypertext transfer protocol (HTTP).

-Port scanners help you enhance network security by ensuring your network hosts are configured to run only approved network services, and prevents ports from allowing any unauthorized traffic.
+Port scanners help you enhance network security by ensuring your network hosts are configured to run only approved network services, and prevent ports from allowing any unauthorized traffic.

 Without an effective network port scanner solution in place, your network can become vulnerable to,

 Network entities can easily scan and access services running in your network through open ports.
 Ports that remain continually open present a potential network vulnerability.
 An intruder can access an open port to wreak havoc in the normal flow of network operations.

 Since network entities communicate using data flow through ports, it is important to closely monitor ports using port scanning solutions.
 This helps detect unauthorized entities connecting to your network, and secure communications between the computing entities in the network.